brunebastide/ADA/README.md

 # ADA

-To check out the project, please click on project folder.
+To check out the project, please click on the project folder.